 It doesn’t teach you how to compete for jobs in a crowd of people who can all claim they have mastered the same content with equal or better marks.

-And there is a good reason why school doesn’t deliver for you.
+And there is a good reason why the school doesn’t deliver to you.
 They can’t.
-They are replete with knowledge experts not career experts.
-They don’t have scholars who have actually achieved amazing results in organizations.
+They are replete with knowledge experts, not career experts.
+They don’t have scholars who have achieved amazing results in organizations.

 I have been fortunate to have learned some cool things that will help you not only get a job but propel yourself to a brilliant career.